vishrutkohli/mailman3/src/mailman/rest/docs/configuration.rst

 Not all of the readable attributes can be set through the web interface.
 The ones that can, can either be set via ``PUT`` or ``PATCH``.  ``PUT`` changes all the writable attributes in one request.

+When using PUT, all writable attributes must be included.

     >>> from mailman.interfaces.action import Action
     >>> dump_json('http://localhost:9001/3.0/lists/'